Sanctions and Asset-Freezing

 (i) any

-Order made under Article 2(1)(b) of the EU Implementation Law, that is
+Order made under Article 2(1)(b) of the European Union Legislation

 (j) any

-to the freezing of assets, or to any of the enactments listed in sub-paragraphs (a)
+laundering, to the freezing of assets, or to any of the enactments listed in

 48 Savings,